rayokota/hgraphdb/README.md

 Note that the indices support range queries, where the start of the range is inclusive and the end of the range is exclusive.

-## Using the Gremlin Shell
+## Using the Gremlin Console

 One benefit of having a TinkerPop layer to HBase is that a number of graph-related tools become available, which are all part of the TinkerPop ecosystem.
-These tools include the Gremlin DSL and the Gremlin shell.
-To use HGraphDB in the Gremlin shell, run the following commands:
+These tools include the Gremlin DSL and the Gremlin console.
+To use HGraphDB in the Gremlin console, run the following commands:

                  \,,,/
                  (o o)